-The Academy of Veterinary Behavior Technicians – promotes excellence in the discipline of veterinary behavior medicine.
-Veterinary Technician Specialists with behavior certification will demonstrate superior knowledge in scientifically – and humanely – based techniques of behavior health, problem prevention, training, management, and behavior modification.
-The AVBT will advance the skills of veterinary technicians within the discipline of animal behavior and further their recognition as critical components of the veterinary behavior team in creating, maintaining, and strengthening the human-animal bond.
+The Academy of Veterinary Behavior Technicians – promotes excellence in the discipline of veterinary behaviour medicine.
+Veterinary Technician Specialists with behaviour certification will demonstrate superior knowledge in scientifically – and humanely – based techniques of behaviour health, problem prevention, training, management, and behaviour modification.
+The AVBT will advance the skills of veterinary technicians within the discipline of animal behaviour and further their recognition as critical components of the veterinary behaviour team in creating, maintaining, and strengthening the human-animal bond.

-The Academy of Veterinary Dental Technicians – gives the technicians the opportunity to expand their knowledge and their professional value by becoming a credentialed specialist in the field of animal dentistry.
-For information, please contact firstname.lastname@example.org.
+The Academy of Veterinary Dental Technicians – gives the technicians the opportunity to expand their knowledge and their professional value by becoming credentialed specialists in the field of animal dentistry.
+For information, please contact email@example.com.

-The Academy of Dermatology Veterinary Technicians – The purpose of ADVT is to promote excellence through specialization in the discipline of veterinary dermatology by demonstrating an advanced proficiency of dermatologic procedures, working with the veterinary team and client to advocate superior patient care, and providing cutting-edge continuing education.
+The Academy of Dermatology Veterinary Technicians – The purpose of ADVT is to promote excellence through specialization in the discipline of veterinary dermatology by demonstrating advanced proficiency in dermatologic procedures, working with the veterinary team and client to advocate superior patient care, and providing cutting-edge continuing education.

-The Academy of Veterinary Emergency and Critical Care Technicians – has a goal of certifying Veterinary Technicians is to assure the veterinary profession and the public that AVECCT certified technicians possess the knowledge and experience needed to work effectively in a well equipped and staffed emergency or critical care facility.
+The Academy of Veterinary Emergency and Critical Care Technicians – has a goal of certifying Veterinary Technicians to assure the veterinary profession and the public that AVECCT certified technicians possess the knowledge and experience needed to work effectively in a well-equipped and staffed emergency or critical care facility.

-The Academy of Internal Medicine for Veterinary Technicians – a group of technicians from varied backgrounds who have come together to realize the formation of a new specialty organization specifically for veterinary technicians working in Internal Medicine.
-Sub-specialties include: small animal medicine, large animal medicine, cardiology, oncology and neurology.
+The Academy of Internal Medicine for Veterinary Technicians – is a group of technicians from varied backgrounds who have come together to realize the formation of a new specialty organization specifically for veterinary technicians working in Internal Medicine.
+Subspecialties include small animal medicine, large animal medicine, cardiology, oncology and neurology.